CSSAuditors/audit/site/reports/premier-league-2021-02.md

       - chart:
           item: ReportCountCombined
           type: extractor
+          info: This graph is interactive.
+You could hover or tap regions to see extra information and enable or disable specific metric by clicking on a label below graph.
       - description: >-
           The only site that does not load any External CSS file is Burnley's site.
 Six sites load only a single External CSS file, including Brighton's, Chelsea's, Everton's, Manchester's, Newcastle's, and Tottenham's site.
 On the other hand, West Ham's site loads 28 External CSS files, while two other sites load more than 10 External CSS files, Aston Villa's and Liverpool's sites.